Mennauu/browser-technologies-1819/README.md

 The goal was to research at least two features that are being used on websites and figure out what impact these features have on sites I, and you, know and normally use.

 <details>
-  <summary>You want to read my awesome research?
-Click here!</summary>
+  <summary>Do you really want to read my research?
+It's boring!</summary>

 ### JavaScript
 Websites without JavaScript.